 Have you ever changed the batteries in your smoke detector?
-It’s one of those overlooked chores we’re supposed to take care of once a year, but instead often wait until hearing the ‘chirp’ before replacing the batteries.
+It’s one of those overlooked chores we’re supposed to take care of once a year, but instead often wait until hearing the "chirp" before replacing the batteries.
 However, after changing batteries, we feel better knowing our family is safe.

 Updating and maintaining your estate plan is similar to changing the batteries in your smoke detector.
 Although important, we can often forget about an estate plan after it’s prepared.
-Keeping your estate plan up to date is necessary in order to preserve your future wishes and prevent your loved ones from experiencing unnecessary stress.
+Keeping your estate plan up to date is necessary to preserve your future wishes and prevent your loved ones from experiencing unnecessary stress.

 After developing your estate plan, follow these simple steps to keep it current: